kulsoomrasheed/Qurinom-BlogApp/README.md

 # Contributing

 We welcome contributions from developers of all skill levels.
 Whether it's fixing bugs, implementing new features, or improving documentation, your contributions are highly valued.
-Simply fork the repository, make your changes, and submit a pull request to contribute to the growth of GreenTask App.
+Simply fork the repository, make your changes, and submit a pull request to contribute to the growth of BlogVibe App.

 # Author